storipress/vue-advertising/README.md

 }
 ```

-2. Wrap the entire area that you want to display ad with `AdvertisingProvider` to provide the config
+2. In places you want to show advertising, wrap the area with `AdvertisingProvider` so information in your config file is passed to the ad slot.

 ```
 <template>